i2p/i2p.i2p/Docker.md

 If you just want to give I2P a quick try or are using it on a home network, follow these steps:

 1. Create two directories `i2pconfig` and `i2ptorrents`
+2. Create an `.env` file containing the `EXT_PORT` environment variable.
-2. Copy the following text and save it in a file `docker-compose.yml`
+3. Copy the following text and save it in a file `docker-compose.yml`
 ```
 version: "3.5"
 services: